 Found in 58 Collections and/or Records:

 “An Account of all the Yearly, Quarterly, Monthly and Particular Meetings of the Friends of America, 1772”

-This anonymously written volume provides a list of every meeting held in Colonial America in 1772.
+This anonymously written volume provides a list of every meeting held in Colonial United States in 1772.
 Entries include the locations and dates of the yearly and quarterly meetings, and each entry for a monthly meeting includes a list of the particular meetings belonging to that monthly meeting.
 Meetings for Rhode Island, New York, Pennsylvania, New Jersey, and Maryland.
 The volume includes an index for the meetings at the back.